 Your estate plan can clarify your wishes for your health care, instructions for the legal and financial management of your estate if you should become incapacitated, and your desires for the end of your life.
 By including a power of attorney, health care directives and other important instructions, you can relieve some of the stress and uncertainty your loved ones may feel if you are unable to speak for yourself.
 Without these documents, your family may have to seek the permission of a California court to act on your behalf.

-You are not alone if you feel intimidated and confused about the estate planning process.
+You are not alone if you feel intimidated and confused.
 However, you can find peace of mind by reaching out for answers to your questions.
 Your family will probably appreciate the time and effort you put into these preparations.